Redesigning the CRM Diary & Appointment Experience

 Key Objectives

-My objective is to encourage users to see the improved diary and appointment system as a valuable tool for their daily tasks, resulting in greater satisfaction and communication across teams.
+To encourage users to see the improved diary and appointment system as a valuable tool for their daily tasks, resulting in better communication across teams.

 “A good diary system doesn’t just store information, it helps you understand and reflect on it, making it easier to find meaning and take action.”